 Sheep’s Milk Cheeses

-Green Dirt Farm, Weston: Enjoy a tour of the farm and cheese kitchen, including a glimpse inside the milking parlor of this small sheep dairy northwest of Kansas City.
-Since the tour meets at their shop in Weston, you'll know right where to go to explore their award-winning (they took six awards at the 2017 American Cheese Society competition) artisan cheeses, including their Aux Arcs (pronounced Ozark), similar to Swiss and made with a blend of sheep's and cow's milk.
+Green Dirt Farm, Weston: Take a tour of the farm and cheese kitchen, including a glimpse inside the milking parlor of this small sheep dairy where they produce award-winning sheep’s milk cheese and yogurt by hand.
+The tour begins at their shop in Weston where you can find their award-winning artisan cheeses, including their Aux Arcs (pronounced Ozark), similar to Swiss and made with a blend of sheep and cow milk.